 The centenary of the ACF was celebrated in 1960.
 The chief event was the presentation of the banner to the force by HRH the Duke of Edinburgh at a ceremony at the Tower of London.
 During the year, this Banner was passed from unit to unit and county to county throughout the whole of the United Kingdom.
 It was trooped in many places before various distinguished people were laid on the altar of numerous parish churches and cathedrals at special Centenary Year Services.
 The Banner is now housed at the Cadet Training Centre, Frimley Park.
 Another highlight of the Centenary Year was the review of large representative parade of the ACF and CCF by HM the Queen and HRH the Duke of Edinburgh in the grounds of Buckingham Palace.
 This was followed by an impressive thanksgiving service in Westminster Abbey.

-Recent changes in the ACF have resulted in the provision of a more modern and workmanlike uniform and the introduction of the Army Proficiency Certificate (ACF) which replaced Certificate A. Certificate A had been in use in the Cadet Forces in various forms since 1910.
+Changes in the ACF have resulted in the provision of a more modern and workmanlike uniform and the introduction of the Army Proficiency Certificate (ACF) which replaced Certificate A. Certificate A had been in use in the Cadet Forces in various forms since 1910.